Skin wrinkles and blemishes

 - Use sunscreen that protects against both UVA and UVB rays.
 Read packaging label to learn when and how to apply sunscreen.

 - Apply sunscreen in thick layers 15 to 30 minutes before exposure.
-Reapply after being in the water or every two hours otherwise.
+Reapply after being in the water or every 2 hours otherwise.

-- Avoid sun exposure during peak hours, generally considered between 10 AM and 4 PM.
+- Avoid sun exposure during peak hours, generally considered between 10 a.m. and 4 p.m., when the sun's UV rays are the strongest.

 - Wear clothing to protect against the sun.
 This is in addition to applying sunscreen.
 Wear a long-sleeve shirt, long pants, and a hat with a wide brim.
 You can also buy special clothing that absorbs UV rays.